Non-insulin Diabetes Medicines

 GLP-1 Receptor Agonist Therapy

 With type 2 diabetes, there are at least 8 core defects that can affect blood sugar levels.
-These defects can cause diabetes to change over time and make it hard to reach your A1C goal.
+These defects can cause diabetes to change over time and make it harder to reach your A1C goal.
 That means your treatment may need to change too.

 If your OADs, along with diet and exercise, are no longer helping your blood sugar stay in your target range, your health care provider may speak with you about other therapeutic options.

-GLP-1 receptor agonists are one type of non-insulin injectable medicine.
+GLP-1 receptor agonists are a type of non-insulin injectable medicine.
 GLP-1, or glucagon-like peptide-1, is a hormone in your body that helps lower blood sugar.
 GLP-1 receptor agonists mimic the action of GLP-1 in the body.
 They work by:

-- Keeping the liver from making too much sugar
+- Telling the liver not to make so much sugar

 - Helping the pancreas release more insulin after you've eaten

-- Slowing down digestion of food so after-meal blood sugar levels don't go so high
+- Slowing down digestion of food so after-meal blood sugar levels don't go as high

 Be sure to talk to your health care provider about the potential side effects of non-insulin injectable medicines.